 A cardinal rule of tips is that they belong to the employee.
 The employer cannot make employees turn over their tips, except according to a valid tip pool.
 In a tip pool, all tipped employees share their tips by pooling them together and then drawing out a percentage of the total take.
 Tip pools are legal so long as they are done according to company policy, and only employees who customarily and regularly receive tips can participate in the tip pool.
 Frequent tip pool violations include sharing tips with door attendants, dishwashers or other non-tipped employees, or employers taking the workers’ tips and not sharing the full amount.

 Columbus Tipped Employees, Call Coffman Legal to Report Wage Violations

-If you are a tipped employee in Columbus or throughout Ohio who believes your employer is improperly taking your tips, operating an illegal tip pool, taking the wrong tip credit or not paying overtime correctly, call Coffman Legal at 614-949-1181 for a free consultation with a skilled and knowledgeable Columbus wage & hour lawyer.
+If you are a tipped employee in Columbus or throughout Ohio who believes your employer is improperly taking your tips, operating an illegal tip pool, taking the wrong tip credit or not paying overtime correctly, call Coffman Legal at 614-949-1181 for a free consultation with our skilled and knowledgeable Columbus Ohio wage & hour lawyers.